fiskmoz/dnd-combat-assistant/README.md

 # Dnd Combat Assistant

-Generate balanced encounters for your party given parameters for exmaple, number of players, location, encounter difficulty etc.
+Generate balanced encounters for your party given parameters e.g, number of players or monsters, general location, encounter difficulty etc.
-Now also featuring a fully integrated initiative generator where you can dynamically remove monsters that die etc.
+Now also featuring a fully integrated initiative generator where you can dynamically sort, add or remove monsters.

 ### Backlog:

 Fix high level encounter matching
 Favicons
-Integrate damage calculations in initiative generator Sea only creatures still show up with land, sometimes?
+Integrate damage calculations in initiative generator
+Sea only creatures still show up with land, sometimes?
 More monsters, more images.

 ### The Stack: